 This post may contain affiliate links.
 Please see my disclosure policy for details.

-Being a Wiltshire lass, it’s ideal for me to visit the Summer Solstice sites as they’re in close distance of my hometown.
+Being a Wiltshire lass, it’s ideal for me to visit the Summer Solstice sites as they’re in close distance from my hometown.

 Stonehenge is the main draw for tourists on the longest day of the year as it’s the largest neolithic stone circle in the UK.